tsgates/arch-wiki-markdown/wiki/Music_Player_Daemon.md

 It may be worthwhile to change all uses of ~ to /home/username to avoid any confusion over this aspect of MPD's behavior.

+> Local configuration (per user)

+MPD can be configured per user (rather than the typical method of configuring MPD globally).
+Running MPD as a normal user has the benefits
+of:

+-   A single directory ~/.config/mpd/ (or any other directory under
+    $HOME) that will contain all the MPD configuration files.
+-   Easier to avoid unforeseen read/write permission errors.

+Good practice is to create a single directory for the required files and playlists.
+It can be any directory for which you have read and write access, e.g. ~/.config/mpd/ or ~/.mpd/.
+This section assumes it is ~/.config/mpd/, which corresponds to the default value of
+$XDG_CONFIG_HOME (part of XDG Base Directory Specification).

+MPD searches for a config file in $XDG_CONFIG_HOME/mpd/mpd.conf and then ~/.mpdconf.
+It is also possible to pass other path as command line argument.

+Copy the example configuration file to desired location, for example:

+    $ cp /usr/share/doc/mpd/mpdconf.example ~/.config/mpd/mpd.conf

+Edit ~/.config/mpd/mpd.conf and specify the required files:

+    ~/.config/mpd/mpd.conf

+    # Required files
+    db_file            "~/.config/mpd/database"
+    log_file           "~/.config/mpd/log"

+    # Optional
+    music_directory    "~/music"
+    playlist_directory "~/.config/mpd/playlists"
+    pid_file           "~/.config/mpd/pid"
+    state_file         "~/.config/mpd/state"
+    sticker_file       "~/.config/mpd/sticker.sql"

+Create all the files and directories as configured above:

+    $ mkdir ~/.config/mpd/playlists
+    $ touch ~/.config/mpd/{database,log,pid,state,sticker.sql}

+When the paths of required files are configured, MPD can be started.
+To specify custom location of the configuration file:

+    $ mpd config_file

+Autostart on tty login

+To start MPD on login add the following to ~/.profile (or another autostart file):

+    # MPD daemon start (if no other user instance exists)
+    [ ! -s ~/.config/mpd/pid ] && mpd

+Autostart in X

+If you use a desktop environment, place the following file in ~/.config/autostart/:

+    ~/.config/autostart/mpd.desktop

+    [Desktop Entry]
+    Encoding=UTF-8
+    Type=Application
+    Name=Music Player Daemon
+    Comment=Server for playing audio files
+    Exec=mpd
+    StartupNotify=false
+    Terminal=false
+    Hidden=false
+    X-GNOME-Autostart-enabled=false

+If you do not use a DE, place the line from #Autostart on tty login in your autostart file.

+Autostart with systemd

+Note:It is assumed that you already have systemd user-session manager running.
+See the systemd/User page for details.

+The package mpd provides user service file in /usr/lib/systemd/user/mpd.service.
+The configuration file is expected to exist either in ~/.mpdconf or ~/.config/mpd/mpd.conf, see systemd#Editing provided unit files if you would like to use different path.
+The process is not started as root, so you should not use the user and group variables in the MPD configuration file, the process already has user permissions and therefore it is not necessary to change them further.

+All you have to do is enable and start the mpd user service.

+> Note:

+-   mpd provides also system service file in /usr/lib/systemd/system/mpd.service, but as the process is started as root, it does not read the user configuration file and falls back to /etc/mpd.conf.
+Global configuration is described in other section.
+-   Make sure to disable every other method of starting mpd you used before.

+Scripted configuration

+Rasi has written a script that will create the proper directory structure, configuration files and prompt for the location of the user's Music directory; it can be downloaded here.

 > Multi-mpd setup

 Useful if running an icecast server.